CMeeg/nextjs-aca/README.md

 1. The pipeline determines the target environment for the deployment based on the branch ref that triggered the pipeline to run
 2. Environment variables specific to the target environment are loaded into the build agent context
   * These environment variables are named with the same keys used in the `.env.local.template` file
-3. The pipeline runs the `.azure/scripts/create-env-local.ps1` script, which merges the contents of the `.env.local.template` file the environment variables in the build agent context and outputs the result to `.env.local`
+3. The pipeline runs the `.azd/scripts/create-env-local.ps1` script, which merges the contents of the `.env.local.template` file the environment variables in the build agent context and outputs the result to `.env.local`
 4. `azd provision` and `azd deploy` then run as they would locally (i.e. as described above), using the `env.local` file created during that pipeline run

-> As mentioned, the specifics of how to add environment variables depends on whether you are using Azure DevOps or GitHub Actions.
+> As mentioned, the specifics of how to add environment variables depends on whether you are using [Azure DevOps](#create-a-variable-group-for-your-environment) or [GitHub Actions](#add-environment-variables).

 ## Pipelines